e1nsteindotdev/stoquify/README.md

 ### PORTFOLIO ONES
 - [X] Unified dashboard: products, inventory, orders
 - [X] Responsive, fast frontend (Next.js + Tailwind + charts)
-- [ ] Background worker for syncing data from stores
+- [ ] Cache most of the data (Both in the store and in the dashboard) and add a background worker for syncing data from stores
 - [ ] Analytics & visualizations (sales, stock trends)
 - [ ] Automated alerts for low stock / sales spikes
 - [ ] Error logging and retry for API failures